-Even if you get along really well with your marketing advisor, always remain focused on their results and whether they are still proving their worth.
-Your sales and marketing results should continuously grow, and your digital marketing consultants should continue working toward that.
+Even if you get along really well with your expert, always remain focused on their results and whether they are still proving their worth.

 4. Be patient

-Once you have decided to put your trust in your hired digital marketing consultant you need to give it a real chance.
+Once you have decided to put your trust in your new hire, you need to give them a real chance.
 Be patient and have faith that their process will get you the results you expect.

 5. Make sure best practices are being used

-Best practices are based on what works for most, sort of like a “secret recipe” that always turns outright.
-If your digital marketing consultant is worth anything they will be familiar with current best practices and how they should be used to achieve your business goals.
+Best practices are based on what works for most businesses, sort of like a “secret recipe” that always turns out right.
+The person you work with should be familiar with current best practices and how they should be used to achieve your business goals.